-I am an assistant professor in the Department of Sociology at the University of Washington, Seattle.
-My primary research interest is in developmental and life-course sociology/criminology, and my work focuses on elucidating the social, psychological, and biological mechanisms through which social stressors and supports influence risky and antisocial behavior across the life course, with a particular emphasis on understanding racial disparities.
-Recent research has examined a number of environmental risk and protective factors for criminal and health-risk behaviors, including racial discrimination, racial socialization, supportive parenting, community crime, and peers.
+I am an associate professor of sociology at the University of Washington.
+My primary research interest is in developmental and life-course sociology/criminology, and my work focuses on elucidating the social, psychological, and biological mechanisms through which social inequalities influence social behaviors (e.g., criminal, health-risk), with a particular emphasis on understanding racial disparities.
+Recent research has examined a number of social risk and protective factors for criminal and health-risk behaviors, including racial discrimination, racial socialization, supportive parenting, community crime, and peers.
 A related line of research focuses on stability and change in social schemas associated with health-risk and reckless behaviors in adolescence and emerging adulthood.
-In an ongoing project, I examine the mechanisms through which racial socialization provides resilience to the criminogenic effects of racial socialization, and the life-course pathways through which racial discrimination increases the risk of offending.
+In a recent piece in Social Problems (August 2017), I examine the individual mechanisms through which racial socialization provides resilience to the criminogenic effects of racial discrimination, and in a recent article in Criminology (November 2017), I develop a life-course model of racial discrimination and crime and investigate the social pathways through which racial discrimination in childhood and adolescence increases the risk of adult offending and life chances.

-My research has been published in various outlets, including the American Journal of Sociology, American Sociological Review, Criminology, Journal of Health and Social Behavior, and Justice Quarterly.
-My research on racial inequality and resilience is currently supported by a Du Bois Fellowship for Race, Gender, Crime, and Justice from the National Institute of Justice.
+My research has been published in various outlets, including the American Journal of Sociology, American Sociological Review, Criminology, Journal of Health and Social Behavior, Social Forces, Social Problems, and Justice Quarterly.
+My research on racial inequality and resilience was recently supported by a Du Bois Fellowship for Race, Gender, Crime, and Justice from the National Institute of Justice.
 In 2014 I was awarded the Ruth Shonle Cavan “Young Scholar” Award from the American Society of Criminology given each year to the most outstanding scholar who was granted a Ph.D. within the previous 5 years.